hoanhan101/earlyday/README.md

 - What is the product?
 - What is its current revenue (monthly, yearly)?
 - What is the business model?
 - How did the founder come up with their idea?
-What was the context and background?
+What was the context?
 - How did they find the right problems to work on?
 - How did they achieve product/market fit?
 - How did they get their first paying customers?